etonello/attractors-with-reduction/README.md

 python attractor_computation.py file.bnet
 ```

-See `--help` for configuraiton reduction and tool for computing attractors on
+Please refer to the `--help` option for information on configuration of reduction parameters
-reduced network.
+and choice of tool to compute attractors on the reduced network.

 :warning: The warnings about missing MiniZinc are harmless.